SarahGoslee-USDA/PTF/README.md

-# PTF
-Continental US pedotransfer functions
+# Empirical pedotransfer functions to support modeling in the continental United States

+Sarah Goslee
+Methods in Ecology & Evolution, in review
+September 2017

+**Please contact author before using.**